"Filmmaking is a chance to live many lifetimes."

 Born in Cascavel, Brasil, Luisa Novo graduated in Cinema at the Federal University of Santa Catarina.
 In 2011 she relocated to Los Angeles to continue her education at the New York Film Academy and UCLA, earning certificates in Producing and Business and Management of Entertainment and an MFA in Filmmaking.

-She works in the industry as an Assistant Director in Film and TV, with projects varying in size and budget.
+When she is not writing or directing, she works as an Assistant Director in Film and TV, with projects varying in size and budget.

-She participated in the Hola Mexico Film Festival Tomorrow’s Filmmakers Today Program, presented by HBO and HFPA, in 2019.
-The program highlights emerging Latinx filmmakers.
+She participated in the Hola Mexico Film Festival Tomorrow’s Filmmakers Today Program in 2019, presented by HBO and HFPA, which highlights emerging Latinx filmmakers.
 She is a member of the Alliance of Women Directors, Chicana Directors’ Initiative, Women in Media, Women in Film and NALIP.